-Mohammad Rahim Rahnama, Director General of the Cultural Heritage, Handicrafts and Tourism Department of Khorasan Razavi Province, has highlighted the literary heritage of his province, which is located in northeastern Iran.
+The Director General of the Cultural Heritage, Handicrafts and Tourism Department of Khorasan Razavi Province has highlighted the literary heritage of this province; which is located in northeastern Iran.

-He stated that the tombs of Iranian poets and scholars, such as Ferdowsi, Omar Khayyam and Attar of Nishapur in Khorasan Razavi have always been among the main tourist destinations.
-He also expressed the hope that the development of literary tourism programs in Khorasan Razavi would encourage tourists to stay more in the country.
+He then referred to the tombs of Iranian poets and scholars, such as Ferdowsi, Omar Khayyam and Attar of Nishapur, as permanent, important tourist destinations in Khorasan Razavi.
+Rahnama hopes that development of the province’s literary tourism programs encourage tourists to stay longer in Iran.

-“Literary tourism is one of the most compatible forms of tourism in accordance with the prevailing conditions in Iran, which, in contrast to other forms, faces less obstacles.
-Next to the religious tourism, health tourism and sport tourism, literary tourism can boost this industry across the country,” he underlined.
+“Literary tourism is one of the most compatible forms of the industry with prevailing conditions in Iran,” he underlined.
+“It faces less obstacles than other forms of tourism.
+Next to the religious, health and sport tourism, literary tourism can boost the industry across Iran.”

-“Undoubtedly, the charms of literary heritage of Khorasan Razavi is of great importance in the Eastern civilization, and using its potentials can be attractive to the people around the world, especially to cultural tourism enthusiasts,” he concluded.
+“Undoubtedly, the charms of literary heritage of Khorasan Razavi is of great importance in the Eastern civilization,” he concluded.
+“Using its potentials can be attractive to the people around the world, especially to cultural tourism enthusiasts.”

-He also called for further cooperation between the tourism sector and the literary heritage hubs of the country, and noted that this is one of the priorities of the Cultural Heritage, Handicrafts and Tourism Department of Khorasan Razavi.
+Rahnama then called for further cooperation between Iranian tourism sector and literary heritage hubs; mentioning it as a priority in the Cultural Heritage, Handicrafts and Tourism Department of Khorasan Razavi.